Our Vision

 About the Huntley Building

 Established through a gift of the Earl W. Huntley Foundation, the Huntley Bookstore was designed by architects A. Quincy Jones and Frederick Emmons in the mid-century modern post-and-beam style.
 The building extensively uses concrete block and exposed wood, and its floor-to-ceiling glass windows are intended to integrate the interior and the outdoors.
 The building was dedicated on November 6, 1969, the same year that Jones and Emmons were awarded the AIA’s prestigious Architecture Firm Award.
-The building, at the heart of the Claremont Colleges, is an ideal location for the center.
-The historically important exterior will remain, and the remodeled interior will provide opportunities for discovery and collaboration.
+The building, at the heart of the Claremont Colleges, is the ideal location for the center.
+The historically important exterior has been gently restored, and the remodeled interior provides opportunities for discovery and collaboration.

 About Claremont Graduate University

-Founded in 1925, Claremont Graduate University is one of a select few American universities devoted solely to graduate-level education.
+Founded in 1925, Claremont Graduate University is one of a select few American universities devoted entirely to graduate-level education.
 The university is a founding member of The Claremont Colleges, which include Pomona College, Pitzer College, Claremont McKenna College, Scripps College, Harvey Mudd College, and Keck Graduate Institute.
 CGU comprises seven schools offering 76 degree and certificate programs.
-The university’s unique transdisciplinary perspective encourages students to explore complex issues across academic disciplines.
-CGU is home to the Peter F. Drucker & Masatoshi Ito Graduate School of Management and the annual Kingsley and Kate Tufts Poetry Awards.
+The university’s unique transdisciplinary approach to education encourages students to explore complex issues across academic disciplines.
+Along with master’s and PhD programs, CGU offers several professional doctorate programs for those who want to rise in the ranks outside academia and research.

 For more information, visit cgu.edu.